Taming Flexbox

 We still have work to do.

-Justifications can include space-around
+Justifications can include space-around and space-between

 (we currently only allow space-between

-and rely on padding to fake space-around
+and rely on padding to fake space-around).

-Alignments can also include stretch
+Alignments can also include stretch and baseline.

-And we have yet to touch on the flex
+And we have yet to touch on the flex property of flexbox items,

 among other things.